tailornishant/tailornishant/README.md

 - 👋 Hi, I’m @tailornishant
-- 👀 I’m working on Data Related Projects
+- 👀 Understanding the Data to solve the problems

 <!---